 I was always inspired by their stories, but some of my first words were, “I am sorry to be the bearer of bad news, but you are going to experience more pain again and maybe as severe as it was.
 These pain circuits are permanent.
 But don’t despair!”
 My observation is that once your brain has been re-exposed to this state of being, you can always find your way back to it.
 The key is that with practice using your set of tools, you’ll become more skillful in pulling yourself back out of your pain state.
 You’ll dive into The Abyss less often and remain in for shorter periods of time.
 In the big picture, pain will assume a more normal role in your life and no longer be the center of it.
 What is paradoxical is that by understanding the inevitability of pain, you will experience less of it.

-One of the ways we attempt to deal with adversity is to control and limit our stress.
+Many of us hold on to the idea that we can create a world for ourselves that has minimal pain and suffering.
+When adversity hits, we become upset because we feel it is unfair and shouldn’t be happening.
+So, one of the ways we attempt to deal with adversity is to control and limit our stress.
 It is a viable strategy and it makes more sense than seeking out or creating problems.
 However, the result is that your world will become progressively smaller over time.
 You cannot control most of your stressors, and you certainly can’t outrun your mind.
-Paradoxically, your stress will increase as you try and avoid stress.
+Paradoxically, your stress will increase as you try to avoid it.

 Firing up Your Nervous System

-To be successful in any endeavor requires taking risks and experiencing the accompanying anxiety.
+To be successful in any endeavor requires taking risks and dealing with the accompanying anxiety.
 If you are not willing to deal with those feelings, then it is probably not worth taking the risk.
 There’s a reason we say, “If you can’t take the heat then get out of the kitchen.”

 When a bamboo grove is buffeted by a storm with high winds, the grove bends and then stands back up when it is calm.